dartmouth-cs98/17f-plan-it/planit_server/README.md

 #### Delete a trip (DELETE)

-Deleting a trip also deletes its associated cards.
-It is also removed as a favorited trip for any users who have favorited it.
+Deleting a trip deletes any cards associated with the trip.
+The trip is also removed as a favorited trip for any users who have favorited it.

 ```
 /api/v1/trips/:id